 A Sign from Venus, the Goddess of love

-Alex was at the gate, leaving the place, and she was holding a largish print.
-I asked her what it was, and she told me it was a print of Venus.
+Alex was at the gate, leaving the place while holding a large print.
+When I got closer to her, I asked her about it, and she told me it was a print of Venus.

-I have received a sign from Venus in Adelaide, but I never anticipated receiving a divine sign from Venus while in Sydney’s Blue Mountains.
+I have received a clear sign from Venus in Adelaide, but I never anticipated receiving a divine sign from Venus while in the Blue Mountains, close to Sydney.

-I should have asked Alex if I could take a photo of her holding Venus, but I felt awkward about it.
+I felt like asking Alex if I could take a photo of her holding Venus, but I felt awkward about it.

-I wish I did because it would have made a great photo for this post, so I wish I did on reflection.
+It would have made a great photo for this post, so I wish I did on reflection.

-Ah well, it probably wasn’t meant to be.
-At least I have a tiny pic of the woman.
+Ah, well, it probably wasn’t meant to be.
+But, at least I have a tiny pic of the woman.

 How to get to the Norman Lindsay Gallery in Faulconbridge